Deveron Carr: College career

-Carr played college football at Arizona State.
+Carr played college football at the Arizona State University.

 Professional career

 Tampa Bay Buccaneers

 On April 29, 2013, Carr was signed as an undrafted free agent by the Tampa Bay Buccaneers.
-He played in 9 games for the Buccaneers before being waived on August 26, 2014.
+He played in 9 games on special teams for the Buccaneers before being waived on August 26, 2014.

 Indianapolis Colts

 On March 23, 2015, Carr was signed by the Indianapolis Colts following the inaugural NFL Veteran Combine.

 Washington Redskins

 On October 12, 2015, Carr signed with the practice squad of the Washington Redskins.
 On November 23, 2015, he was released.

 Kansas City Chiefs

 On January 14, 2016, Carr signed a futures contract with the Kansas City Chiefs.
 On September 3, 2016, he was released by the Chiefs.